digital-asset/daml/docs/source/tools/trigger-service/index.rst

 Complex workflows can require running many triggers for many parties and at a certain point, use of ``daml trigger`` with its process per trigger model becomes unwieldy.
 The Trigger Service provides the means to host multiple triggers for multiple parties running against a common ledger in a single process and provides a convenient interface for starting, stopping and monitoring them.

 The Trigger Service is a ledger client that acts as an end-user agent.
 The Trigger Service intermediates between the ledger and end-users by running triggers on their behalf.
-The Trigger Service is an HTTP REST service.
+The Trigger Service is an HTTP service.
 All requests and responses use JSON to encode data.

 Starting the Trigger Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~